-Similarly, a nuclear approach has been said to be necessary in cases where the NEO is especially close to Earth when it is detected.104 It has been argued that all of the proposed non-nuclear methods would require a substantial lead time (over 10 years, and in some cases much longer),105 or, at least, that non-nuclear methods involving "low energy" diversion/destruction of a "close" NEO would create significant amounts of potentially harmful debris.106 Whereas, the "high energy" use of nuclear explosions, it has been argued, "may substantially reduce the amount of mass remaining on impact trajectories",107 and could be employed in a much shorter timeframe.108
+Similarly, a nuclear approach has been said to be necessary in cases where the NEO is especially close to Earth when it is detected.104 It has been argued that all of the proposed non-nuclear methods would require a substantial lead time (over 10 years, and in some cases much longer),105 or at least that non-nuclear methods involving "low energy" diversion/destruction of a "close" NEO would create significant amounts of potentially harmful debris.106 Whereas it has been argued that the "high energy" use of nuclear explosions "may substantially reduce the amount of mass remaining on impact trajectories"107 and could be employed in a much shorter timeframe.108

-E. State Level Support for Nuclear Approaches
+E. State-Level Support for Nuclear Approaches

-Reflecting what now seemingly is the majority view in the scientific research, states (at least, the major players) have focused particularly on developing nuclear methods of NEO diversion over the last five to ten years.
-In the United States, NASA has begun to receive heavy investment for research into nuclear approaches, and a series of big-money grants have been awarded to researchers at American universities and institutes to fund parallel work.109 Russia too has increased its focus on the nuclear option.
-From 2012-2015, for example, Russia's
+Reflecting what now seemingly is the majority view in the scientific research, states (at least the major players) have focused particularly on developing nuclear methods of NEO diversion over the last five to ten years.
+In the U.S., NASA has begun to receive heavy investment for research into nuclear approaches, and a series of big-money grants have been awarded to researchers at American universities and institutes to fund parallel work.109 Russia has also increased its focus on the nuclear option.
+From 2012-2015, for example, Russia's federal space agency led the strand of the EU-funded NEOShield project110 that was aimed specifically at further developing viable nuclear explosive ways of diverting large NEOs.111